 You must be wondering if such an ‘anti-drone’ system is available in the real world that can help us disable rouge and intrusive drones on our property.

-Before we divulge into discussing ways on how to disable a drone on your property that is irritating, annoying, or outright intrusive, please note that this is not your how-to guide to shooting down drones that are flying over your house (more on this below).
+Before we divulge into discussing ways on how to disable a drone on your property, please note that this is not your how-to guide to shooting down drones that are flying over your house (more on this below).

 Drones are a security & privacy threat

-This might seems a little harsh coming from a fellow drone enthusiast but not all of us are very considerate about other people’s privacy and safety.
+This might seem a little harsh coming from a fellow drone enthusiast but not all of us are very considerate about other people’s privacy and safety.

 So other people who are not very fond of these flying cameras are on the lookout for ways to protect themselves against such rogue drones and might think of how to take down a drone when it is being intrusive.